ember-cli/ember-exam/README.md

 };
 ```

-If you are working with [Travis CI](https://travis-ci.org/) then you can also easily set up seeded-random runs based on PRs.
+If you are working with [Travis CI](https://travis-ci.org/) then you can also easily set up seeded-random runs based on PR numbers.
 Similar to the following:

 ```js
 var command = [ 'ember', 'exam', '--random' ];